 Based on 2026, the average salary will come at SGD 6,282 per month, which will show a stable upward trend as compared to the previous years.

-The median salary, on the other hand, is the average one in a given situation where the salaries are arranged in a fixed order of ranking.
+Themedian salary, on the other hand, is the average one in a given situation where the salaries are arranged in a fixed order of ranking.
 Fifty percent of workers earn over this amount and fifty percent less than it.
-Because it remains unaffected by outliers, the median salary typically provides a more accurate representation of the worker’s average wage.
+The median salary is not affected by outliers.
+Therefore, it shows typical income levels of the worker’s average wage.
 In 2026, Singapore is projected to have a median of about SGD 5800 per month, which means a 5.5% growth as compared to 2025.

 The average salary in Singapore varies significantly between different fields, jobs, and levels of experience.
-The table below summarizes the estimate of the variety of high-profile industry salaries in 2026:
+The table below shows estimated salaries for key industries of the variety of high-profile industry salaries in 2026:

 Industry/Sector | In-Demand Roles | Monthly Salary Range (SGD) |